pweerd/bigfile/help.md

 ## Memory

-Non gz files can be served from disk or from memory. gz files are always served from memory.
+Non zip/gz files can be served from disk or from memory.
+Compressed files are always served from memory.

-Because the content is splitted into lines, the content needs to be read completely for non gz files as well.
+Because the content is splitted into lines, the content needs to be read completely for non compressed files as well.
 So using a memory buffer makes sense there as well.

 For very large files it is difficult to keep them in memory.
 Bigfile uses LZW compression to compress large chunks of memory.
 Because LZW is extremely fast, this combination is typically faster when the system would need to swap memory.